mostaphaRoudsari/honeybee-primer/text/components/Color_Zones_by_EP_Result.md

 Optional interger for the hour of simulation to color the zones with.
 Connecting a value here will override the analysisPeriod_ input.
 * ##### legendPar [Optional]
 Optional legend parameters from the Ladybug Legend Parameters component.
-* ##### recallHBHive [Optional]
-Set to 'True' to recall the zones from the hive each time the input changes and 'False' to simply copy the zones to memory.
-Calling the zones from the hive can take some more time but this is necessary if you are making changes to the zones and you want to check them.
-Otherwise, if you are just scrolling through attributes, it is nice to set this to 'False' for speed.
-The default is set to 'False' for speed.
 * ##### runIt [Required]
 Set boolean to 'True' to run the component and color the zones.